-An annual agreement is negotiated between Manor High School and our Careers Advisor, Cheryl McCarthy.
+An annual agreement is negotiated between Manor High School and our Careers Advisor from MYPATH.
+Cheryl McCarthy from MYPATH has held 1-1 meetings with students in previous years as has Jamie Pywell.

-Cheryl McCarthy - Careers Advisor (Level 6 CEIAG) (email: lifejigsaw@outlook.com and CMcCarthy@manorhigh.leics.sch.uk).
+Cheryl McCarthy - Careers Advisor (Level 6 CEIAG) email: cheryl@mypathcareersuk.com